gem/oq-engine/doc/adv-manual/special-features.rst

 trt:
   the tectonic region type of the rupture; must be consistent with the trts listed in the pre-header of the file
+kind:
+  a space-separated string listing the rupture class and the surface class used in the engine
 mesh:
   nested list with lon, lat, dep of the points of the discretized rupture geometry